-Every time an error occurs in Windows Store, there is a code left behind.
+Every time an error occurs in Microsoft Store, there is a code left behind.
 While these codes have no meaning to end-users, if given to the technical support team, they can help.
 However, Microsoft has these codes already on its website, with resolutions available for the same.
 Here is a list of Error Codes for Microsoft Store apps, sourced from Microsoft MSDN.
-It gives the code, message causes along with a description, and suggested workaround or resolution method.
+It gives the code, and message causes along with description, and suggested workaround or resolution method.

 List of Microsoft Store error codes, descriptions, resolution